 - Bake for 8 to 10 minutes, just until the cookies are dry on top and starting to turn golden on the bottom.
 Watch them closely, because they bake quickly, and the bottoms can burn if you leave them in for just a couple minutes too long.

 - While the cookies bake, prepare the glaze.
 In a bowl, mix the powdered sugar and hot water until it forms a thick paste.
+Brush the warm cookies with the glaze, which will thicken as it cools.

-- You can eat the cookies right away, but for the best flavor, allow them to cool completely then store in an airtight container for 2 to 3 days, for the flavor to deepen, then enjoy.
+- You can eat the cookies right away, but for the best flavor, allow them to cool completely then store in an airtight container for 2 to 3 days, for the flavor to deepen, then enjoy!

 Notes

-- If your dough still feels warm when you're rolling it into ball, place the formed dough balls in the fridge for 20 minutes before baking.
+- Chilled Dough: If your dough still feels warm when you're rolling it into ball, place the formed dough balls in the fridge for 20 minutes before baking.
 This will prevent them from spreading too much in the oven.

 Rolf